 Professor Haas has been focusing for exotic decays of the Higgs and using the Higgs as a tag for new physics.
 Haas leads the effort in the NMSSM Higgs searches and has advised graduate student Karthik Krishnaiyengar in an exotic Higgs decay to neutralinos and photons.

-The NYU group is working on various aspects of the ATLAS trigger, which selects about 1 in a million proton proton interactions for furrther study.
+The NYU group is working on various aspects of the ATLAS trigger, which selects about 1 in a million proton proton interactions for further study.
 The Missing Transverse Energy (MET) part of the High Level Trigger (HLT).
 MET, which measures an imbalance of momentum in the plane transverse to the particle collision, is sensitive to production of particles that don't interact in the detector.
 It is therefore a vital part of the search for new physics, and is a natural trigger component for us to study given our group's interest in the search for supersymmetry.
 Some of the possible sources of fake MET, such as mismeasurement of jet energies in QCD jet events, can be many orders of magnitude more frequent than SUSY events, thus putting severe constraints on the MET trigger.
-Several members of our group have held leadership positions on MET, and most members of our group have contributed to the trigger in general and/or the MET trigger.
+The NYU group and Professor Mincer have been involved in the ATLAS high-level MET trigger since the NYU group first implemented it for LHC Run I. Several members of our group have held leadership positions on MET, and most members of our group have contributed to the trigger in general and/or the MET trigger.
+Some recent relevant notes:

 Supersymmetry (SUSY) is one of the most well-motivated and well-developed scenarios for physics beyond the standard model.
 If SUSY is the solution to the hierarchy problem, then it is very likely that we will see SUSY particles at the LHC.
 In R-parity conserving SUSY models, decays of SUSY particles always end with the Lightest Supersymmetric Particle (LSP), which is stable and weakly interacting.
 Thus, the LSP provides a natural candidate for dark matter.
 While the LSP would escape ATLAS undetected, it would leave a signature in Missing Transverse Energy (MET).
 This provides a strong link between our groups interest in SUSY and our work on MET triggers.